The Good, The Bad, and The Awkward – Your Sunday Evening News

-The Awkward: Take it as good news, take it as bad news, take it as something pretty freaking cool, but, uh… here ya go.
+And The Awkward: Take it as good news, take it as bad news, but uh… here ya go.